 If you are tired, feeling aches and pains, feel 'off,' can't understand why you've now got a 'mummy tummy,' or want to learn more about common issues like diastasis recti, then our Resources page will give you the tools you need to feel great in your new postpartum world.

-You can also sign up for our newsletter below (only once a month, let’s face it, we all get enough email, amiright?) where you'll get info on topics related to new mom and baby health, plus sales, and giveaways!
+You can also sign up for our newsletter below (only every once in awhile, let’s face it, we all get enough email, amiright?) where you'll get info on topics related to new mom and baby health, plus sales, and giveaways!

 You know the whole “put your oxygen mask on first” thing?
 Yeah, motherhood is like that.